-To understand what synthetic opal is, initially, one would need a rudimentary grasp of what exactly naturally occurring opal is.
+To understand what synthetic Opal is, one would need a rudimentary grasp of what exactly naturally occurring Opal is.
 Natural Opal is a mineraloid that occurs in nature in an amorphous fashion and it contains exuberant colors of various shades and hues.
 The term “amorphous” simply means that this solid, contrary to crystal, isn’t arranged in a lattice-like pattern, causing light to interact with it in an unusual way due to the regularly occurring layers of minute spheres.
-Nevertheless, opals are astounding in their breath-taking brilliance, as if someone captured the primal element of fire, in all its entirety, in a bottle.
+Nevertheless, Opals are astounding in their breath-taking brilliance, as if someone captured the primal element of fire, in all its entirety, in a bottle.

 Gilson Opal – The Most Famous Synthetic Opal

 “Gilson Opals”, named in regards to Pierre Wilson, the man credited with their invention, are primarily manufactured in the Far East, Japan, to be more exact.
-The only difference these synthesized opals have from their naturally occurring counter-part is that they, for lack of a better phrase, are more common, more normalized, so to speak.
-Not as appealing as organic opal in the eyes of the gem connoisseurs of the world, are still a far cry from the baser “imitation opal” that is also coined “Gilson Opal”.
+The only difference these synthesised Opals have from their naturally occurring counter-part is that they, for lack of a better phrase, are more common, more normalised, so to speak.
+Not as appealing as organic Opal in the eyes of the gem connoisseurs of the world, are still a far cry from the baser “imitation Opal” that is also coined “Gilson Opal”.

 Monarch Opal – The Newest Synthetic Opal